vortex-exoplanet/VIP/readme.rst

   the case, VIP will import correctly but the class vipDS9 for controlling VIP won't be available.

-- Why in linux do I get a matplotlib related error when importing VIP?
+- Why do I get, in linux, a matplotlib related error when importing VIP?
   (Matplotlib backend_wx and backend_wxagg require wxPython >=2.8)
   If you use Canopy python distro then this is caused by the combination linux/Canopy.
 Nothing to do with the VIP pipeline.
 You may need to change the